-Act Section 3C(a)(1) until it completes a review of the terms of the securitybased swap and the clearing arrangement.
+Pursuant to Exchange Act Section 3C(c)(1), the Commission on its own initiative or on the application of a counterparty may stay a clearing requirement made pursuant to Exchange Act Section 3C(a)(1) until it completes a review of the terms of the security-based swap and the clearing arrangement.
 The Commission is unable to estimate accurately the number of times it may stay a clearing requirement pursuant to Exchange Act Section 3C(c)(1) because it has not yet made any mandatory clearing determinations and it does not know what counterparties may object to a determination or when they would make an application for a stay.
-However, the Commission recognizes that there will likely be some applications for stays from clearing requirements made pursuant to a Commission determination and, for purposes of the Proposing Release, the Commission estimated there would be five applications for stays of a clearing requirement per clearing agency per vear.
-This figure would represent one quarter of the estimated number of Security-Based Swap Submissions from each clearing agency per year, for a total of 30 applications for stays per year (5 stay applications \times 6 respondent clearing agencies).
+However, the Commission recognizes that there will likely be some applications for stays from clearing requirements made pursuant to a Commission determination and, for purposes of the Proposing Release, the Commission estimated there would be five applications for stays of a clearing requirement per clearing agency per year.
+This figure would represent one quarter of the estimated number of Security-Based Swap Submissions from each clearing agency per year, for a total of 30 applications for stays per year (5 stay applications X 6 respondent clearing agencies).
 The Commission did not receive any comments on this estimate in the Proposing Release and is using the same estimate for the rules as adopted.

 Based on the Commission staff's discussions with the clearing agencies, the Commission estimated in the Proposing Release that a clearing agency would spend approximately 18 hours to retrieve, review, and submit the information associated with the stay of the clearing requirement.
-The Commission also estimated that each clearing agency would be required to provide information requested by the Commission in the course of its reviews of five requests for a stay of the clearing requirement, resulting in a total annual reporting burden of 540 hours (five stay applications × 18 hours to retrieve, review, and submit the information × six respondent clearing agencies).
+The Commission also estimated that each clearing agency would be required to provide information requested by the Commission in the course of its reviews of five requests for a stay of the clearing requirement, resulting in a total annual reporting burden of 540 hours (five stay applications X 18 hours to retrieve, review, and submit the information X six respondent clearing agencies).
 Further, the Commission also estimated that a clearing agency would require seven hours of outside legal work to retrieve, review, and submit the information associated with the stay of the clearing requirement.
 These figures were based on the Commission staff's discussions with the clearing agencies prior to issuing the Proposing Release.
-Assuming an hourly cost of \$354 for an outside attorney,222 the total estimated annual cost in the aggregate for the six respondent clearing agencies to meet these requirements was \$74,340 (seven hours × \$354 per hour for an outside attorney × five stay of clearing applications × six respondents).
+Assuming an hourly cost of \$354 for an outside attorney, 222 the total estimated annual cost in the aggregate for the six respondent clearing agencies to meet these requirements was \$74,340 (seven hours X \$354 per hour for an outside attorney X five stay of clearing applications X six respondents).
 The Commission did not receive any comments on these estimates in the Proposing Release and is using them for the rules as adopted.